CSUSM Police Department Employment Opportunities

 As a member of the Cal State San Marcos Police Department, you will find the work interesting, challenging and rewarding.
 The Department provides opportunities for career development through mentoring, formal training, job assignments and promotions.
 The work environment is pleasant, professional, and rewarding.
 The Department’s motto, “Dedicated to Safety, Service and Education” describes in a few words what is expected from our employees.

-Check this page to find out about employment opportunities with the University Police.
-The university Human Resources (HR) department puts all of the university's current job opportunities on the HR website.
+The university Human Resources (HR) department puts all of the university's current job opportunities on the HR website (http://www.csusm.edu/about/employment.html).

 The University Police offer interested individuals the opportunity to accompany a police officer in the field to observe the patrol activities of the campus and immediate surrounding areas and is called a "ride-along".
 This program is offered to better familiarize the university and local communities to the law enforcement function, and to allow those considering a career in law enforcement to better inform themselves on their personal career options.
-If you are interested in participating in the University Police Ride Along Program, please contact Sergeant Jesus Flores at (760)750-4567 or send an email to him at Ride-along to schedule your visit.
+If you are interested in participating in the University Police Ride Along Program, please contact Sergeant Herman Hernandez at (760)750-4567 to schedule your visit.